stratus-ss/k8s-tools/etcdBackup/README.md

 ```
 Usage:
   -backup-pod-image-version string
-        The version of the ose-client to use (default "v4.8")
+        The version of the ose-client to use (default "v4.9")
   -debug
         Turns on some debug messages
   -dynamic-claim-name string
-        NFS Path to save backups to
+        Name of the dynamic PVC
   -etcd-backup-project string
         Which project to create etcd backup pods (default "ocp-etcd-backup")
   -kube-config string